leaded-solder/x68000-pro-picopsu/README.md

 ## Introduction
 This is a replacement power supply board for the Sharp X68000 PRO (CZ-652C) desktop computer from 1989.
 It uses a PicoPSU and an off-board 12VDC power supply to provide the power rails, and handles the unique soft-power-on logic of the X68Ks.
+It replaces the power supply known as UADP-0070CEZZ.

 Note that this board does NOT support the PRO2 model (CZ-653C)!
 That model uses a completely different power supply layout, identical to the tower machines.
 See below.